 Can I know for sure what my health rating will be before I apply?

-Finally, because your rate will vary depending on your life insurance provider, it’s advisable to seek third party assistance, such as the professionals at TermLife2Go, who can place you with one of dozens of the top rated companies available.
+Finally, because your rate will vary depending on your life insurance provider, it’s advisable to seek third-party assistance from a life insurance agent who can place you with one of best life insurance companies.